 If you are looking for the best daily trainer, don’t look past ASICS Novablast 2.
-This performance running shoe is excellent on the road and the treadmill.
-It’s a fast shoe with good looks that complement speed.
+This performance running shoe is excellent on the road and on the treadmill.
+It’s a fast shoe with good looks that complements speed.
 And it offers maximum cushioning and a responsive ride that can energize you to go forward and faster.

 – ASICS GEL-Cumulus 23 –

 If you are looking for a soft and reliable daily trainer with a snug fit and a smoother ride, ASICS GEL-Cumulus 23 is the shoe for you.
-It’s ASICS’ top-recommended shoe for underpronation, which has been stripped down of unnecessary materials so you can be light on your feet and run more efficiently.
+It’s ASICS’ top-recommended shoe for underpronation, stripped down of unnecessary materials so you can be light on your feet and run more efficiently.

 – ASICS GEL-Nimbus 23 –